-- > For pupils -30 of the sample suffice.

-- ▶ teachers- 10 teachers from the school

-- > Administration The head teacher or his deputy from each school.
+- \sim For pupils -30 of the sample suffice. - \succ teachers- 10 teachers from the school - > Administration The head teacher or his deputy from each school.

-3.5 Research instruments
+3.4 Research instruments

-Questionnaire
+➢ Questionnaire

-Primary data will be collected by use of questionnaire and interviews, filled by relevant parties to obtain ideas on the impact of holiday tuition on students' academic performance.
+Primary data will be collected by use of questionnaire and interviews, filled by relevant parties to obtain ideas on the impact of holiday tuition on learners' academic performance.